Puneeth50/tl-techincal-test/README.md

 ## How to Run

-Open the project with IntelliJ, Eclipse, VS Code or any other IDE of your choice
+Open the project with VS Code, IntelliJ, Eclipse or any other IDE of your choice

 1. Go to terminal.
 2. `npm install` -- to install the app
 3. `npm start` -- to run the app
-4. Open a new terminal window/tab and run `npm test` to launch TestCafe and execute all tests in `/testcafe/tests.ts`

 ## Task

+1. Using a E2E testing tool/library of your choice, write tests for all possible scenarios of the web app to ensure confidence of it's quality
-1. In `/testcafe/test.ts`, write all your end-to-end tests with clear descriptions
+2. Create a folder/file to hold all your tests
+3. Add instructions to this README file for running the tests

 ## Considerations (only for Solution Design section)